prathmeshranaut/minesweeper/README.md

 Built using Python, React, GraphQL.

-Navigate to the user directory then run the following commands in your terminal.
+Navigate to the project directory then run the following commands in your terminal.

 ```
-cd app
 pipenv install
 pipenv shell
+cd app
 python manage.py migrate
 python manage.py runserver
 ```